stephenh/stephenh.github.com/_posts/2010-11-24-why-im-a-static-typing-bigot.markdown

 I don't think I have added anything interesting to the dynamic vs. static debate, though that wasn't my intent--I just wanted to codify my opinion.

-I do have a gnawing suspicion that most users of dynamic languages would, without realizing it now, prefer a static language, if there existed a sufficiently robust static language with a syntax/type system/runtime that would allow them to keep their current style of development.
+I do have a gnawing suspicion that most users of dynamic languages would, without realizing it now, prefer a static language, if there existed a sufficiently robust static language with a syntax, type system, and runtime that would allow them to keep their current style of development.

 That being said, there are several developers I respect who are more self-aware than this, and still love dynamic languages.